ogavrisevs/ogavrisevs.github.io/about/index.md

 ![Oskars Gavrisevs](/images/profile_pic.jpg "Oskars Gavrisevs")

-Hi my name is Oskars Gavrisevs, 14 years ago i discovered => you get paid good money for breaking and fixing computers, since then I spent lot of time and effort to masters these skills.
+Hi, my name is Oskars Gavrisevs, 14 years ago I discovered => you get paid good money for breaking and fixing computers since then I spent a lot of time and effort to masters these skills.

 My main areas of interest include :